LMSCloud/LMSEntryPages/README.md

 * Select the page you'd like to edit via the corresponding page title in the **tabs**
 * Select the localization of the current page via the **menu** on the **left**
 * When you are done editing, save your work with the **Save** button
-* When you are ready to write the changes to the database, click the **submit** button
+* When you are ready to write the changes to the database, click the **Submit** button
     * You will be redirected to the second page of the tool where you can view the new version of\
     the document you just edited
     * Click the **Back to editor** button to get back to the first page of the tool; you can also just\